-“Colonial Williamsburg’s historic archaeology program is the nation’s oldest and among the most revered,” said Ron Hurst, vice president of Museums, Preservation and Historic Resources and the Carlisle H. Humelsine chief curator.
+“Colonial Williamsburg’s historic archaeology program is the nation’s oldest and among the most revered,” said Ron Hurst, senior vice president for education and historic resources.
 “The team’s lab and collection storage facilities were outgrown years ago, so the Campbell Archeology Center is much needed.
 It will provide us with the tools to move forward into the Foundation’s next century.”

 “Colonial Williamsburg’s historic archaeology program is the nation’s oldest and among the most revered.”

 RON HURST, VICE PRESIDENT OF MUSEUMS, PRESERVATION AND HISTORIC RESOURCES AND THE CARLISLE H. HUMELSINE CHIEF CURATOR

 The center is possible thanks to a lead gift from the late Forrest E. Mars Jr. and several additional donations have also recently been dedicated to this project.
 As we have a goal of approximately $25 million, funding is still needed to begin construction and reach our targeted opening date in 2024.

 We hope you will consider making a transformative gift in support of this initiative.
 Naming opportunities are available.
 If you are interested in contributing or need more information, please email us at email@example.com and someone will be in contact as soon as possible.

 It is only with your support that we can continue to make discoveries that shed new light on our understanding of our shared history and better tell the stories of the people who inhabited Williamsburg centuries ago.